January 30, 2024

 Remember, you are not responsible for a debt collector's illegal behavior.
 By taking action, you can protect your rights and hold the debt collector accountable for their actions.

-Can You Sue a Debt Collector for Harassment or Deceptive Unfair Practices?
+Can You Sue a Debt Collector for FDCPA Violations?

 Yep!
 If a debt collector violates the Fair Debt Collection Practices Act (FDCPA), you have the right to sue them for harassment.
 However, you must file your lawsuit in federal court within one year of the date that the debt collector violated the law.